 Enter Bird's Name in Search Box:

-Species: The Hepatic Tanager (Piranga flava) lives in the coniferous and coniferous mixed deciduous forests, found in the mid to higher elevation ranges of the mountains.
-In North America it can be seen along the Western States, bordering Mexico and the USA.
-Typically, it is an insect eater during the summer months, with a fondness for bees, hornets and wasp.
-But, it is not unusual to see these birds feeding on fruit, gathering around birdfeeders in the winter months.
+Species: The Hepatic Tanager (Piranga flava) lives in the coniferous and coniferous mixed deciduous forests that are found in the mid to higher elevation ranges of the mountains.
+In North America, it can be seen along the western states that border Mexico and the USA.
+Typically, it is an insect-eater during the summer months, with a fondness for bees, hornets and wasps.
+It is not unusual to see these birds feeding on fruit and gathering around birdfeeders in the winter months.

-Voice: Not a bird which sing mellow lyrics, but is recognized by its signal call notes.
+Voice: Not a bird that sings mellow lyrics, but is recognized by its signal call notes.